shauninman/union-miyoomini-toolchain/README.md

 # Toolchain Docker image

 Based on the [Trimui toolchain Docker image](https://git.crowdedwood.com/trimui-toolchain/) by neonloop.
+The toolchain blob was created with this [Miyoo Mini Toolchain Buildroot](https://github.com/shauninman/miyoomini-toolchain-buildroot/) and includes the [GNU Toolchain for the A-profile Architecture 8.3-2019.03](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads/8-3-2019-03).

 ## Installation